SM-30/Frappe_Library_Management/README.md

 # Frappe_Library_Management
 Contains code for the library management system.
-Only the frontend has been made.
-Screenshots of the available pages are present in the screenshots folder
+Screenshots of the available pages and the databse are present in the screenshots folder